ABOUT

-Chicago writer Studs Terkel, activist Meridel Le Sueur, and blues legend Willie Dixon were among many famous faces who passed through the doors of Guild Books.
+Chicago writer Studs Terkel, activist Meridel Le Sueur, and blues legend Willie Dixon are among many famous faces who have passed through the doors of Guild Books, and past writers have included some of history’s most influential contemporary authors, including:

 Gwendolyn Brooks